SachiraJayadewa/SAMS/README.md

 https://github.com/SachiraJayadewa/SAMS

-Some improvements were made after the deadline
+Some improvements were made in the mysql script after the deadline.
+Use the following updated mysql script

 MySQL Script
 -- Create Database